Silver framework

 Making book trailers / vlogs

-Making learner-led book lists for staff
+Making learner-led reading materials lists for staff

 Learners should support one another in more formal ways in one of the below ways, or in another way that suits their setting: